Bee hive in a UK apiary, representing seasonal varroa treatment planning

 2) Thymol / plant-derived treatments

-Often used after honey supers are removed, when temperatures are within the product’s recommended range.
+Often used after honey supers are removed, when temperatures are within the specific product’s recommended range.
 These treatments can be popular as part of a late-summer varroa treatment timing and early autumn plan designed to protect winter bees, with September follow-up checks helping confirm whether the treatment window was effective.
 This is also the point where safe handling, PPE and accurate record-keeping matter most.

 3) Synthetic treatments